 Individuals doing solitary research can consult the website of The Sober Living Network.
 The Sober Living Network sets quality standards for sober living apartments and houses throughout the United States.
 Sober living homes that meet their criteria can become members of The Sober Living Coalition.
 These approved facilities are safe, well-managed, and ethical.
 To research sober living homes in your area, you can use The Sober Living Network’s free search tools.

-Design for Recovery stands out from other San Diego sober living homes not only because it is strongly rooted in the 12 steps of recovery, but it is also a highly structured program centered on the principles of honesty, integrity, accountability, responsibility, and service.
+Design for Recovery stands out from other San Diego area sober living homes not only because it is strongly rooted in the 12 steps of recovery, but it is also a highly structured program centered on the principles of honesty, integrity, accountability, responsibility, and service.
 Addicts who are floundering in recovery and repeatedly relapsing can find lasting sobriety in Design for Recovery, which is known as one of the best sober living homes in the San Diego area.

 Design for Recovery is committed to the idea that recovery from drug addiction is about more than just the removal of substances from the body.
 The process of recovery involves dealing with the underlying issues behind the addiction as well as developing the tools and coping strategies required for long term success in sober life down the road.

 The founders of Design for Recovery bring with them a wealth of experiences in recovery and structured sober living.
 They are passionate about helping young men who are trapped in the cycle of substance abuse.
 The mission of this sober living for men is to help these individuals rebuild their lives from the ground up, a process that is demanding yet carried out with a great deal of compassion.
-Through commitment to the Design for Recovery program, countless young men have been able to break free from the chains of addiction.

 Anyone living in San Diego who is suffering from drug and alcohol addiction would benefit from enrolling in Design for Recovery.
-Located in nearby West Los Angeles, Design for Recovery provides individuals with a safe sober community and a structured program of recoery strongly rooted in the 12 steps.
+Located in nearby West Los Angeles, Design for Recovery provides individuals with a safe sober community and a structured program of recovery strongly rooted in the 12 steps.

 Design for Recovery can also point potential residents toward possible sources for financial assistance for sober living enrollment.
 Design for Recovery’s convenient location as well as its proven track record of helping people recover from substance abuse disorder makes Design for Recovery the clear solution for individuals who are eager to find a newfound freedom and happiness.